dyindude/labs/101/README.md

 - Are there any differences in the results?

 # trivia
-- In Windows, the hosts file is located in C:\Windows\System32\Drivers\etc\hosts.
+- In Windows, the hosts file is located in `C:\Windows\System32\Drivers\etc\hosts`.
 Do you notice anything familiar about this path?
 - OSX uses the same path for the hosts file as Linux
-- `127.0.0.1` is known as loopback TODO: networking 101
+- `127.0.0.1` is known as the loopback or `localhost` address.
+Most operating systems will have an entry in their hosts file pointing `127.0.0.1` to the hostname `localhost`
 - Vagrant does a lot for you.
 The nameserver set up in `/etc/resolv.conf` in the VM is simply forwarding requests to your host OS.
 Try running queries against your host OS nameservers.
 Are there any differences?